loopasam/Project-work/README.md

 ---
 # SPARQL query for metadata

-if you are new for rdf triple store then you can try these queries, because these work on any triple store.
+if you are new in querying rdf triple store then you can try these queries, because these work on any triple store.
 It will help to get familiar with containts of triple store.

 - [Retrieve all available triples from triple store](https://github.com/Ashwini607/Project-work/blob/master/Documents/EBIDatabase/query/metadataQuery1.rq)
 - [Retrieve all types from triple store](https://github.com/Ashwini607/Project-work/blob/master/Documents/EBIDatabase/query/metadataQuery2.rq)